 Mountain Biking at Sleepy Hollow

 - Mountain Biking and Hiking Open Sunrise - Sunset using self-pay kiosk.
+All users must sign in every time they visit at the kiosk right outside the main inn entrance.
 Maps available in the kiosk (Bike Shop open by chance).

 - We no longer offer mountain bike rentals.